QuantumBoIt/VampireCrawlersFarmBot/README.md

 Default hotkeys are configured through BepInEx config entries:

 - `F8`: toggle the FarmBot on/off.
 - `F9`: dump scene and UI objects.
+Requires `VerboseLogging = true` to print detailed output.
 - `F10`: dump map-related objects.
+Requires `VerboseLogging = true` to print detailed output.
 - `F11`: log current state and dungeon debug snapshots.
+Requires `VerboseLogging = true` for full snapshots.
 - `F12`: emergency stop.

 When enabled with `F8`, the bot starts from the current town state and proceeds through the full route.
 With `LoopRuns = true`, it starts another run after returning to town.